PineAppleGrits/fastbin-rewritten/README.md

 be provided.

-Once you create a snippet, you will be given a link that you can use to delete it from fastbin.
+Once you create a snippet, you will be given a link that you can use to delete it from the website.
 This link will only ever be displayed ONCE, so make sure to save it somewhere safe in case you want to delete your snippet later.